-Feng Zhang, the James and Patricia Poitras ’63 Professor in Neuroscience at the McGovern Institute, and Polina Anikeeva, the Class of 1942 Associate Professor in the Department of Materials Science and Engineering and Associate Director of the Research Lab for Electronics, and have each been awarded a 2018 Vilcek Prize for Creative Promise in Biomedical Science.
+Polina Anikeeva, the Class of 1942 Associate Professor in the Department of Materials Science and Engineering and associate director of the Research Laboratory of Electronics, and Feng Zhang, the James and Patricia Poitras ’63 Professor in Neuroscience at the McGovern Institute, have each been awarded a 2018 Vilcek Prize for Creative Promise in Biomedical Science.
 Awarded annually by the Vilcek Foundation, the $50,000 prizes recognize younger immigrants who have demonstrated exceptional promise early in their careers.

 “The Vilcek Prizes were established in appreciation of the immigrants who chose to dedicate their vision and talent to bettering American society,” says Rick Kinsel, president of the Vilcek Foundation.
 “This year’s prizewinners honor and continue that legacy with works of astounding, revolutionary importance.”